NIH FAQs: Biosketch and Other Support

 If I have an unpaid (or paid) appointment at a foreign university with access to lab space, research materials, and staff, should it be reported as Other Support?

 Yes.
-Even when not receiving monetary compensation, the lab space, materials, and staff are resources made available and/or related to your research efforts.
+Even when not receiving monetary compensation, the lab space, materials, and staff are resources made available for and/or related to your research efforts.
 Other payments, such as travel or living expenses associated with this appointment must also be reported.

 Joint or dual appointments under formal agreements with Penn that include lab or other research space and resources (e.g., CHOP) are institutional resources and do not need to be listed in Other Support.
 Office/lab space provided to a researcher in support of or related to their research that is not due to a formal joint or dual appointment with Penn should be listed as Other Support.